ZenonSeth/respec/doc/api.md

   center_hor = "other_id",  -- shorthand for setting both start_to_start_of="other_id" and end_to_end_of="other_id"
   center_ver = "other_id",  -- shorthand for specifying both top_to_top_of="other_id" and bottom_to_bottom_of="other_id"

+  chain_type_hor = respec.const.chain_packed,
+  chain_type_ver = respec.const.chain_packed,
+  -- Optional
+  -- respec.const.chain_packed or respec.const.chain_spread, or respec.const.chain_spread_inside
+  -- Only the chain_type of the 1st element in the chain is used (and thus other elements don't need to specify it) -- See the section on Chains for details on the different chain types and how to create chains -- If not set, both default to using Packed

+  chain_weight_hor = 1, -- Number, greater than 0
+  chain_weight_ver = 1,
+  -- Optional, defaults to 1
+  -- IF chain_type is chain_spread or chain_spread_inside, and this element's width is 0, it will attempt to fill out all -- the remaining space, shared equally between elements.
+This doesn't work with chain_packed however.
+  -- By setting this weight, each individual element can request more of the space, relative to the other element's weights

 -- Biases: all are optional.
 -- When applicable, they shift how far along the element is positioned between its start and end points.
---
+-- Biases also affect chains - only the bias of the 1st element in the chain is used.
+See `Chains` section for info --
 -- For example: an element with start_to_parent_start and end_to_parent_end and hor_bias of 0.5 (the default) will be placed in the center:
 -- |    [ELEMENT]      |